aquamarinepk/todo/README.md

 Among other upcoming features, the main idea is that the generator will expose its features in two different ways.
 Related features involving one or more resources will be organized in separate packages under `feat`.
 The interface to handle its logic will be exposed through a command-query interface.
 For simple cases, where a client needs to manage basic CRUD operations, a RESTful interface can also be generated, with resource entities defined under a directory hanging from `res`.
 This is handy for simple cases or to interface with more traditional clients.

+Although we refer to command-query, it is not in the pure CQRS sense; commands will return a response.
+Each feature (a set of resources managed by a service and exposed through various interfaces such as web, API, gRPC, CLI) is contained within a single package under `feat` (one feature per package under `feat`).
+Ideally, each feature should handle a single bounded context, and interactions with other features should be done through mechanisms other than direct method calls.
+Synchronous operations via gRPC or asynchronous methods such as pub/sub, queues, etc., are viable options.

 ## Configuration
 ### Command-Line Flags
 You can pass the following flags to the application: